JarredP/Machine-Learning-with-R/Logistic-Regression-Model.md

+# Machine Learning With R: Building A Logistic Regression Model To Predict The Survivors Of the Titanic Disaster
+### Jarred Petersen

 During this project, I will train logistic regression model to predict whether a passenger will survive the sinking of the Titanic based on the sex, gender, class, ticket fare, and family size of the passenger in